cerner/terra-core/packages/terra-slide-group/docs/README.md

 The last component in the group is visible, and all others are hidden.
 While the hidden components are not visible and marked with the `aria-hidden` attribute, they are not actually unmounted.

-As a utility component, any component utilizing the SlideGroup will need to be handled accessibly of the content on each slide.
+As a utility component, any component utilizing the SlideGroup will need to handle the accessibly of the content on each slide.

 ## Getting Started